 - It has a short life span and deteriorates in a year.
 When the glue that holds the sawdust in the medium-density fiberboard begins to decay, the whole thing falls apart rapidly.

-- It is slightly heavier than composite plywood
+- It is slightly heavier than composite plywood.

-- Exposure to moisture can cause MDF to lose strength and planks swell.
+- Exposure to moisture can cause MDF to lose strength and planks to swell.
 Also, it can break when exposed to a small amount of water.

 - Working with medium-density fiberboards creates a lot of powdery dust.